Professional Automotive Upholstery Spray Adhesive for High Temperature Vehicle Interiors

 Surface preparation and keying

-Mechanical keying with Mirka abrasives creates a 40 micron profile for the automotive upholstery spray adhesive to grip effectively 100%.
-This 40 micron texture increases the available 100% surface area for the resin to form an effective 100% mechanical lock.
+Mechanical keying with Mirka abrasives creates a 40 micron surface profile for the adhesive to grip onto.

 Spray technique and bonding